tsuru/bs/README.md

 variable, the check will be considered a failure.
 The default value is `0`, which means no timeout.

+### HOSTCHECK_KIND_FILTER

+`HOSTCHECK_KIND_FILTER` is a comma separated list of checks which BS will attempt before declare host as failure.
+Default values set to `"writablePath, forceError, createContainer`

 ## Injected Environment Variables

 Tsuru will inject some environment variables when starting the bs container.